Before you Upgrade

 - Review ASA and ASDM Upgrade Prerequisites for requirements and important information about upgrading ASA and ASDM images.

-- The primary and secondary ASAs are configured in active/standby failover mode.
+- The primary (active) and secondary (standby) ASAs are configured in active/standby failover mode.

 - The primary ASA is the active device in the active/standby pair.
 If the primary ASA is inactive, CDO will not perform the upgrade.